 No more grabbing the backpack and tripod.
-Your cellphone and our iPhone photography tips are all you need to take great photos.
+Your cellphone and our iPhone photography tips are all you need to take better iPhone pictures.

-1. Easy Access to Your Native iPhone Camera
+1. Swipe for Easy Access to Your iPhone Camera

-You never know when you might stumble on something that requires a rapid response to capture the shot.
+You never know when you might stumble on something that needs a rapid response to capture the shot.

 But every time you have to unlock the phone before selecting the camera app.

-Head over to your phone’s settings and make sure you can quickly swipe the screen left and the camera opens up ready to go.
+Head over to your iPhone’s settings and make sure you can quickly swipe the screen left and the camera opens up ready to go.

 2. Use a Selfie Stick to Broaden Your Perspective

-To some degree, the smartphone gets a lot of credit for the Selfie craze we see today.
-No longer do we need to ask a stranger to take our picture in front of an amazing background.
+To some degree, the smartphone gets a lot of credit for the selfie craze we see today.
+We don’t need to ask a stranger to take our picture in front of an amazing background.

-These can be very handy not only for selfies.
-If the stick has legs, you can use it like a tripod.
+This feature can be convenient not only for selfies.
+If the stick has legs, you can use it as a tripod.

 This is especially helpful in low light conditions.
-That’s when camera movement might cause blur.
+That’s when camera shake might cause blur.

 Use the self-timer feature to capture a different style of selfies or any scene for that matter.
 The timer can be set for 3 or 10 seconds.
-Which time you choose depends on you.
+The time you choose depends on your preferences.

-3 seconds is not a lot of time but can be useful when you want to take a picture without touching the camera.
+Three seconds is not a lot of time but can be useful when you want to take a picture without touching the shutter button.

-The 10-second feature is better if you want enough time to press the shutter and then get in front of the camera.
+The 10-second feature is better if you want enough time to press the shutter and then get in front of the iPhone.

 Most of the time, the focus will be sharp throughout an average scene due to the iPhone’s tiny sensor.

-This is for when you want something specific to be sharp such as a close-up.
+But if you take close-up photos, you need a specific part of the picture to be sharp.
 Using the set focus feature will ensure that your main subject is sharp.

 This photo is a close-up of the flowers.